 Rouen Cathedral is a stunning example of Gothic architecture and is the burial site of Richard the Lionheart!
 The Tour Jeanne d’Arc (Joan of Arc tower) is a monumental piece of history.

 Only this tower remains of the 13th-century castle where Joan of Arc was imprisoned in her last days.
-She was burnt at stake in Rouen in 1431.
+She was burnt at the stake in Rouen in 1431.

 The market square and old town of Rouen are absolutely stunning.
 The focal point is the Gros Horloge; the streets are lined with half-timbered houses, giving it a somewhat Germanic feel.

 Aside from the churches and Joan of Arc sites, the best thing to do in this city is to wander around, gawk at the endless beauty, and eat cheese.